iDeviceable/Ticker/README.txt

 ///////////////////////////////////////////////////

-It is strongly recommended that you read everything in this file to make sure the application runs properly
+		It is strongly recommended that you
+		read everything in this file to make sure the application runs properly

+///////////////////////////////////////////////////

+///////////////////////////////////////////////////

+					WARNING:

+	This application is EXTREMELY expirimental and
+	is the first IOS app I have ever officially developed.
+This is posted online simply for the benefit of learning, and seeing past itterations of the program.
+You may download this, copy, and redistribute this as you like, however I do not want the files to be altered, manipuated, or changed in ANY way.
+This is not to be profited on, if someone is asking for money to use the program,
+				THEY ARE SCAMMING YOU!

 ///////////////////////////////////////////////////

 				Supported Devices

 	-This is a list of devices that have been tested and proven to work properly with